deepanshs/mrsimulator/docs/user_guide/spin_system_utilities/czjzek.rst

 The Czjzek distribution models random variations of a second-rank traceless symmetric tensors about zero, i.e., a tensor with zeta of zero.
-See :ref:`czjzek_model` and references within for a brief description of the model.
+See :ref:`czjzek_model` for a mathematical description of the model as well as references to examples using the Czjzek distribution at the bottom of this page.

 Czjzek distribution of symmetric shielding tensors
 ''''''''''''''''''''''''''''''''''''''''''''''''''